Trump wishes he hadn't picked Sessions for AG

 Quoting Rep. Trey Gowdy, R-South Carolina, who noted on CBS earlier Wednesday that Trump "could have picked somebody else" for the position, Trump tweeted, "I wish I did!"

 Gowdy was responding to a question about whether Trump may have obstructed justice in reportedly asking Sessions in March 2017 to reverse his decision to recuse himself in the probe, as The New York Times reported Tuesday.
-Sessions, a top Trump campaign surrogate, made the decision after it was revealed that he had contacts with Russia's ambassador to the US during the 2016 election.

 The South Carolina Republican said he believed Trump was "expressing frustration" that Sessions should have shared his reasons for recusal before accepting the role of attorney general.

+Trump has frequently criticized Sessions over his recusal, which paved the way for Deputy Attorney General Rod Rosenstein to appoint special counsel Robert Mueller to investigate Russian meddling in the 2016 election.
+Trump, according to The New York Times, has said he needs an attorney general to protect him.

-Trump has frequently criticized Sessions over his recusal.
-In an interview with The New York Times last July, the President said he would not have chosen Sessions to be his attorney general had he known Sessions would recuse himself over matters related to the 2016 presidential campaign.
+In an interview with The New York Times last July, the President said he would not have chosen Sessions to be his attorney general had he known Sessions would step away from matters related to the 2016 presidential campaign.

+Trump and his attorney general's relationship has suffered greatly since Sessions' decision to recuse himself.
+Sessions, a top Trump campaign surrogate, announced the decision in March 2017 after it was revealed that he had contacts with Russia's ambassador to the US during the 2016 election.

+In the past year, Trump has publicly referred to his attorney general as "beleaguered" and even referred to Sessions in February as "Mr. Magoo" behind closed doors, according to The Washington Post.